 After an incredible decade, Aaron Ramsey is set to depart Arsenal next summer.
-The Gunners reportedly withdrew its four-year new deal initially placed on the table owing to the Welshman’s excessive wage demands.
+The Gunners reportedly withdrew a four-year contract initially put on the table.

-Whatever the case may be, however, the Gunners would be justified to allow the attacking midfielder to depart.
-It is true that the 27-year-old who joined from Cardiff in 2008 for £5m is the club’s longest-serving player.
-But at the moment, he seems surplus to requirements.
+Whatever the case may be, the Gunners would be justified to allow the attacking midfielder to depart.
+It is true that the 27-year-old who joined from Cardiff in 2008 for £5m is the club’s longest-serving player, but at the moment, he seems surplus to requirements.

-No doubting Ramsey’s inert abilities.
-Calm in possession, capable of making the difference offensively and rapidly improving defensively, he is that the all-action midfielder many managers crave.
-His adeptness to slot anywhere in attack is an extra incentive for the team.
+No doubting Ramsey’s ability, he is calm in possession, capable of making the difference offensively and defensively, he is an all-action midfielder many managers crave.
+His adeptness to slot anywhere in attack is an extra quality for the team.

-Besides central midfield appears overstocked already.
-Granit Xhaka, Matteo Guendouzi and Lucas Torreira all battling it out for two spots.
-Emery may have grasped strengthening other areas by flogging Ramsey in January.
+Besides the squad’s central midfield appears overstocked already.
+Granit Xhaka, Matteo Guendouzi and Lucas Torreira are all battling it out for two spots.
+Emery may have decided to strengthen other areas by flogging Ramsey in January.

 Further forward, the Spaniard appears to have settled for Ozil as his henchman flanked by two from Pierre-Emerick Aubameyang, Alex Iwobi and Henrikh Mkhitaryan.
 Iwobi, in particular, is enjoying some resurgence under his new manager.
-His remarkable form isn’t cheering news to the Welshman at all.
+His great form isn’t helping Ramsey’s case for first-team football right now.

 “We’ve seen him (Ramsey) in the Euros dominating when he was absolutely fantastic, we’ve seen the season (2013-14) he has with Arsenal scoring 20-plus goals and was amazing, we’ve seen he can score in big games, winning cup finals,” Ian Wright told BBC Radio 5 live.